canonical/ubuntu-server-documentation/docs/how-to/get-started-with-lamp-applications-legacy.md

 When a new LAMP application version is released, follow the same installation process to apply updates to the application.

 Fortunately, a number of LAMP applications are already packaged for Ubuntu, and are available for installation in the same way as non-LAMP applications (some applications may need extra configuration and setup steps).
-Two popular examples are phpMyAdmin and WordPress.

-Refer to our guides on how to [install phpMyAdmin](how-to-install-and-configure-phpmyadmin.md) and how to [install WordPress](how-to-install-and-configure-wordpress.md) for more information on those applications.